davidhao1994/weixinghao.github.io/_pages/about.md

 My work and research
 ======
-My research interests cover diverse aspects of aerosol science and engineering, with a focus on the study of aerosols that affect our health and environment.
+My research interests cover diverse aspects of -aerosol- science and engineering, with a focus on the study of aerosols that affect our health and environment.
 My current research topic focuses on aerosol instrumentation, aerosol characterization and measurements, health-related aerosol mitigation, and indoor environmental behavior of bioaerosols.
 I have also studied air filtration and occupational health, specifically in filtration performances of non-medical materials as candidates for manufacturing facemasks and respirators during the COVID-19 pandemic.

 My research journey has led me to explore critical topics that impact public health and environmental well-being.
 I am passionate about leveraging scientific insights to address real-world challenges and contribute to advancements in the field.

 My personal life
 ======
-I am also passionate about other hobbies: the thrill of traveling, the pleasure of browsing maps, and the excitement of formulating and embarking on road trips that have left me with unforgettable memories.
-These adventures have fueled my curiosity, deepened my understanding of geography and the world, and infused my professional work with a unique perspective.
+I am passionate about traveling, exploring maps, and embarking on road trips, alongside my enthusiasm for reading, swimming, jogging, and fitness.

-I am equally passionate about traversing the vast world of literature and reading books of all genres that transport me to different fields and eras.
-Reading not only broadens my horizons but also enriches my understanding of the world and its myriad narratives.
-In addition, I rejuvenate my mind and body through swimming and fitness to prepare myself for the challenges and excitement ahead.

 **Welcome aboard!**